Edit this page

 npx expo run:ios

-You can now use the module inside your app.
-To test this, let's edit the App.js file in the app and render the text message from the expo-settings
+You can now use the module in your app.
+To test it, edit the app/(tabs)/index.tsx file in your app and render the text message from the expo-settings

 module: